The Basic Reproduction Number for Petri Net Models: A Next-Generation Matrix Approach: Numerical Verification

 \section{Numerical Verification}

-This section presents the numerical verification of the algebraic expression for the basic reproduction number, $R_0$, derived from our Petri net $R_0$ methodology laid out above.
-While the analytical derivation of $R_0$ from the structural properties of the Petri net provides a concise mathematical representation of $R_0$ using the VAPN method, this section aims to provide robust, simulation-based evidence to corroborate these theoretical findings.
-In fact, the numerical results presented offer an independent validation of our $R_0$ expression.
+This section presents the numerical verification of the algebraic $R_0$ expressions derived from our framework.
+This validation is performed by comparing the analytical $R_0$, found using the NGMPN method, to a numerically estimated $R_0$ derived from simulation output.
+We specifically focus on simulation output from the deterministic Variable Arc Weight Petri Net (VAPN) formalism.
+The VAPN's ability to be numerically convergent with standard ODEs has been systematically studied, establishing it as a valid, deterministic PN implementation for this type of comparison \cite{reckell_numerical_2024}.
+Therefore, our numerical verification scheme is a direct, deterministic comparison, for which RRMSE is the most appropriate measure of error.
+While our NGMPN framework also applies to stochastic SPN models, numerical validation with SPN models would involve stochastic analysis, which would be suitable for future work.
+The numerical results presented offer an independent validation of our $R_0$ expression.

-To achieve this validation, we conducted simulations of the Petri net model using GPenSim, a general-purpose Petri net simulator.
-GPenSim allows for close representation of ODE systems in Petri nets \cite{reckell_numerical_2024}.
-By analyzing the output of these simulations, specifically the progression of susceptible population and infectious population under various parameter sets, we can numerically estimate the $R_0$ exhibited by the simulated system.
+To achieve this validation, we conducted simulations of the Petri Net model using GPenSim, a general-purpose Petri Net simulator.
+GPenSim allows for close representation of ODE systems in Petri Nets \cite{reckell_numerical_2024}.
+By implementing the VAPN and analyzing the output of these simulations, specifically the progression of the susceptible and infectious populations under various parameter sets, we can numerically estimate the $R_0$ exhibited by the simulated system.
 This analysis is independent of any algebraic $R_0$ methods that look at the parent system.
 The subsequent results will demonstrate the concordance between the $R_0$ value obtained through algebraic methods and the $R_0$ value inferred from the GPenSim simulation outcomes, thereby verifying the accuracy and reliability of our analytical expression.
-To show this we compare the $R_0$ values produced algebraically from the systems and through various methods of looking at the resulting simulation data.
-The comparison itself via relative root mean square error (RRMSE).
+To illustrate this, we compare the $R_0$ values obtained algebraically from the systems with those derived through various methods of analyzing the resulting simulation data.
+The comparison is made via the relative root mean square error (RRMSE).